Lead Magnets: The What, Why and How

 Once you have your lead magnet ready you can set up your automated delivery system.
 Websites such as MailChimp, Mailerlite or Convertkit are a good place to start because the data being collected can be stored safely within them.
 You can create a landing page where the customer inputs their details.
 Then you attach the file to be sent to them automatically in an email.
 In return, the new client details are added to your database.

 Assuming they’ve given permission to be contacted in the future you can then start to build your relationship further through a series of emails or newsletters.
 What do you mean ‘assuming they have given permission?’, I hear you say!
 ‘Surely if they want the lead magnet they have to give me their email address and I can send them other information then?’
 Well, actually no!

 In the EU the General Data Protection Regulation outlines the way in which personal data can be used.
 By choosing to hold data on someone be aware that you become a data controller and Mailchimp would be the data processor.

 When deciding what data to ask for in return for providing the Lead magnet only request what you absolutely need.
-If you’re going to use the data to send a newsletter each month, do you really need date of birth and telephone number?
+If you’re going to use the data to send a newsletter each month, do you really need a date of birth and telephone number?